fattmitch/fattmitch.github.io/_case-studies/huawni.md

 There wasn't too much design work done here.
 We refined a few things and made some tweaks to the site navigation.
 This project was all about migrating an existing design over to a new platform (like Camp Champions).

 #### Braggin Rights
 This was one of the first sites where I really cut my teeth on working with the site code.
-Getting the CSS to line up with the newer markup and making things fit they way they used to was a blast and made me realize I wanted to get my hands on more development work.
+Getting the CSS to line up with the newer markup and getting the site to look consistent with their existing design was a blast and made me realize I wanted to get my hands on more development work.

 {% include case-study-button.html %}